Lefty Driesell: Coaching career

-After college in 1954, Driesell took an office job with Ford Motor Company.
+After college in 1954, Driesell took an office job with the Ford Motor Company.
 Driesell also found time to renew his playing career by joining the Virginia semi-pro ranks, where he once scored 59 points in a single game and earned a tryout with the then Minneapolis Lakers (later Los Angeles Lakers) of the National Basketball Association (NBA).
 He was also given a chance to enter the coaching profession when his prep alma mater offered him its junior varsity position for both football and basketball.
 After convincing his wife he could offset a significant pay cut by also selling World Book Encyclopedias part-time, he accepted the job and produced back-to-back unbeaten football teams and a city basketball champion in his first two years.

 Driesell was promoted to varsity basketball coach in 1957, going 15–5 before moving to traditional in-state basketball power Newport News High School.
 There he inherited a team in the midst of a winning streak that he would build to a still-standing state record 57 straight.
 That unbeaten team won the Virginia Group I State Championship, besting his old Granby squad with four of his former starters.
 His combined varsity record at the two schools was 97–15.

 Davidson

 Driesell served as the head coach at Davidson from 1960 to 1969.
 During his tenure his teams won three Southern Conference tournaments and five regular season championships, earning him the Southern Conference Sportswriters Association Coach of the Year award four years running from 1963 to 1966.
-An excellent recruiter at each of his collegiate coaching stops, Driesell landed Dick Snyder, a first round selection by the St. Louis Hawks.
+An excellent recruiter at each of his collegiate coaching stops, Driesell landed Dick Snyder, a second-round selection by the St. Louis Hawks.
 He cinched his wooing of college prospect Don Davidson by telling him "I'll put your name on the front [of your jersey]".
-When legendary NC State head coach Everett Case attempted to lure Driesell with an assistant position offer Lefty replied, "Coach, I got a better team than you got.
+When legendary NC State head coach Everett Case attempted to lure Driesell with an assistant position offer he replied, "Coach, I got a better team than you got.
 Why would I do that?"